tevslin/goldendomevt/README.md

 ## WIP

-will sooncontains the code which implements GoldenDomeVT.com and SmartTranscripts
+will soon contain the code which implements GoldenDomeVT.com and SmartTranscripts